MELODIC, POWERFUL SOUND is what you can expect from SUSAN SAID

 Led by Sue Sed, this tall, blonde, powerhouse changes all ideas you may have about a female fronted rock band.
 “We just wanna kick ya in the head a little, and wake yer ass up“, quotes Sed.
 And “wake yer ass up” is exactly what this band does well.

 Polyvinylchloride is a full length CD that is garnering critical praise.
 The first track, “Teetering on the Edge” – a cynical, humorous song about people on self-destruct missions – was picked by director Jesse Cummings to be the main theme song in his film The Full-Fledged Bastards.
-“Mr. Touchy Feely,” which was engineered and co-produced by Bruce Buchanan, rose to the top 5 on numerous college radio stations.
+“Mr. Touchy Feely,” which was engineered and co-produced by Bruce Buchanan (Atlantic Records), rose to the top 5 on numerous college radio stations.
 Credits include playing on bill with The Bloodhound Gang (Universal) & Caviar (Island).
 They also played on bill with Howie Day at Irving Plaza for the New York Comedy Film Festival starring Amy Poehler, Rachel Dratch and Chevy Chase – all of SNL.

 Hearing the band’s ballad “Run You Away“, film director Michael Corrente – (American Buffalo w/Dustin Hoffman, Outside Providence w/Alec Baldwin) – decided to use this tune as the main theme song for his film Federal Hill (starring Nick Turturro).
 The ballad spread worldwide via the film, and has become a signature song for the band.